-- along the harbour foreshores and creeklines and streams; - on sites containing sandstone outcropping (including flat surfaces above cliffs ٠ and scarps, rock shelters on slopes below ridges cliffs and scarps and beneath or part of fallen boulders)
+- along the foreshores to water bodies (including creeks and streams); - on sites containing sandstone outcropping (including flat surfaces above cliffs and scarps, rock shelters on slopes below ridges cliffs and scarps and beneath or part of fallen boulders)

 Sites will be more common where properties adjoin bushland and where sandstone cliffs contain overhangs and less common where the land has been heavily modified.
 Commercial areas where land disturbance has been most intensive will have the lowest frequency of sites.